Simple security proofs for continuous-variable quantum key distribution with intensity fluctuating sources: Results

 In addition to the channel transmittance $T_c$ and excess noise $\varepsilon_c$, Alice and Bob would estimate an overall transmittance $T$ and excess noise $\varepsilon$ such that

-For the secret key rate evaluation, we compare the secret key rates for two intensity fluctuation model: Gaussian distribution and uniform distribution.
-We still use the parameters in the table \ref{table1}.
-For the optimization, if we increase the $d_{max}$, $p_s$ will be increased while $T_s$ will decrease.
-We try to optimize $d_{max}$ to get the maximum secret key rates.
+For the secret key rate evaluation, we compare the secret key rates for two intensity fluctuation models: Gaussian distribution and uniform distribution.
+We still use the parameters in the Table \ref{table1}.
+For the optimization, if we increase the $k_{max}$, $p_s$ will be increased, while $T_s$ will be decreased.
+Therefore, we need to optimize $k_{max}$ to get the maximum secret key rates.

-Fig 9 shows the key rate optimization results for the uniform distribution.
+Fig 7 shows the key rate optimization results for the uniform distribution.
 Here, we consider the reverse reconciliation scheme.
-Compared to case 2A, the maximum transmission distance decreases faster due to intensity fluctuation.
-The maximum transmission distance will drop by about 20km even if the pulse intensity fluctuate 5\%.
-Meanwhile, the optimal $d_{max}$ will always be the maximum value of its domain for uniform distribution.
+Compared to case (2A), the maximum transmission distance decreases faster due to intensity fluctuations.
+The maximum transmission distance will drop by about 20 km even if the pulse intensity fluctuates 5\%.
+Meanwhile, the optimal $k_{max}$ will always be the maximum value of its domain for a uniform distribution.

-Fig 10 shows the key rate optimization results for the Gaussian distribution.
+Fig 8 shows the key rate optimization results for the Gaussian distribution.
 Here, we also consider the reverse reconciliation scheme.
-The maximum transmission distance decreases rapidly when the intensity fluctuation increase.
-Compared to the case of uniform distribution, the optimal $d_{max}$ will be monotonic increasing as a function of distance.
-When comparing these two model for the secret key rate, we find that QKD with Gaussian distributed variation will have a lower key rate and transmission distance, since it always has a tail part for tagged Gaussian states.
+The maximum transmission distance decreases rapidly when the intensity fluctuations increase.
+Other than the uniform distribution, the optimal $k_{max}$ will be monotonically increasing as a function of distance.
+When comparing these two intensity fluctuation models with same variance, we find that QKD with Gaussian distributed variation will have a lower key rate and transmission distance, since it always has a tail part for tagged Gaussian states.